cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 A hardware keyboard can be used to type directly in the emulator (see "Keyboard mappings" at the end of this page).

+On browsers that support the necessary APIs the clipboard can be shared with the host.
+Check "Clipboard integration" below for more details.

 # Installing program and database files

 Select the "Install file" button on the top right in order to install `.prc` and